simbo1905/simple-record-store/readme.md

 Simple Record Store is a persistent hash table with a predefined maximum key length.
 Records are written into a single file.
 All of your keys must fit into heap but all values are offloaded onto disk.
 The order of writes are carefully arranged so that any failures will not corrupt the state of the data on disk.
+The project has no runtime dependencies outside of the core JDK.

 ## Using